 A Contemporary Interpretation of The Sickness unto Death

 “A human being is spirit.
 But what is spirit?
 Spirit is the self.
 But what is the self?
 The self is a relation that relates itself to itself or is the relation’s relating itself to itself in the relation; the self is not the relation but is the relation’s relating itself to itself.
 A human being is a synthesis of the infinite and the finite, of the temporal and the eternal, of freedom and necessity, in short, a synthesis.
 A synthesis is a relation between two.
 Considered in this way, a human being is still not a self.”
-(Bold letters added.)
+(Bolds added for emphasis.)

 “Still not a self” because the relation is still antithetical or is not achieved yet.
 This living and breathing contradiction or “misrelation” of the self that is not yet a self creates a condition that Kierkegaard calls “the sickness unto death”—which is “despair”.
-Kierkegaard states that despair, as a sickness of the self, takes three forms: (1) in unconscious despair not to be conscious of having a self, (2) in conscious despair not to will to be a self, and (3) in conscious despair to will to be oneself.
+Kierkegaard states that despair, as the sickness of the self, takes three forms: (1) “in [unconscious] despair not to be conscious of having a self”, (2) “in [conscious] despair not to will to be a self”, and (3) “in [conscious] despair to will to be oneself”.
 In the book, Kierkegaard seems to suggest that the second form of despair is the most common.
-However, in our age, perhaps the first form of despair is the most ubiquitous, i.e., the despair that is unaware of being despair.
+However, in our age, the first form of despair is, perhaps, the most ubiquitous, i.e., the despair that is unaware of being despair.
 Indeed, the book can be a rude awakening to those who think are immune to despair.
 In any case, it is important to recognize that for Kierkegaard despair is not something that a psychologist can cure us of it, for, in a strict sense, it is neither a mood, nor a psychological state.
 A psychologist cannot cure us of it because this despair constitutes the self; the self is this despairing relation; despair is our way of being; we are it!

 “Literally speaking, there is not the slightest possibility that anyone will die from this sickness or that it will end in physical death.
 On the contrary, the torment of despair is precisely this inability to die.
 Thus to be sick unto death is to be unable to die, yet not as if there were hope of life; no, the hopelessness is that there is not even the ultimate hope, death.
-When death is the greatest danger, we hope for life; but when we learn to know the even greater danger, we hope for death.
-When the danger is so great that death becomes the hope, then despair is the hopelessness of not even being able to die.”
+When death is the greatest danger, we hope for life; but when we learn to know the even greater danger [i.e., despair as sickness of the spirit], we hope for death.
+When the danger [i.e., the despair] is so great that death becomes the hope, then despair is the hopelessness of not even being able to die.”

-Nowadays, our consciousness is extensively shaped and framed by the telecommunication.
-The current social malady in the U.S. is attributable to how we are psychologically developed in this televised, commercialized, and commodified culture where the everyday, simulated images, disseminated by the mass media, have become more real than what the images imitate.
-How wonderful it is to be an image rather than an actual person!
-President Ronald Regan serves as an example in point.
+Nowadays, our consciousness is extensively shaped and framed by the tele-cyber-communication and the powerful images thrown at us by the mass media.
+In this highly televised, commercialized, and commodified culture in the United States, these images serve to psychologically condition us into particular ways of emoting, thinking, and behaving.
+The everyday, simulated images have become more real than what the images actually imitate.
+The late president Ronald Regan serves as an example in point.
 He was more of an image rather than an actual person.
 He was magnificent as an icon, and that was his public persona.
 What was important about him was his iconic significance.
 To the citizens, his televised image was more real than real.
-The same principle, also, applies to celebrities such as Madonna who has sold us not music per se, but an image.
-In our society, images are more valuable than real persons; images have a higher reality than the things they simulate.
+The same principle also applies to celebrities such as Madonna who has sold us not music per se, but an image.
+We have become accustomed to to be an image rather than an actual person.
+Adopting an image for oneself has become of more value than cultivating character.
+In our society, images are more valuable than real persons; images have gained higher realities than the things they simulate.

-These images are extremely fashionable in a society where self-identity has become a matter of fashion!
+These images are extremely fashionable in a society where self-identity has become a matter of fashion.
 Under the current social malady, one is compelled to need something other than oneself in order to be oneself.
-If one lacks self-identity, she or he can buy one at a shopping mall.
+If one lacks self-identity, he can buy one, for example, at a shopping mall.
 This is the despair that Kierkegaard refers to.
 Our identities are prepackaged and given to us by the commercial system that keeps spreading the same disease around the globe.
-Our contemporary culture is based on unreflected sensations, spectacles, and fake images that are socially employed to measure our worth.
-In this sense, Angelina Jolie or Brad Pit is construed as more real than your lover.
+Our contemporary mass culture is based on unreflected sensations, spectacles, images that are socially employed to mold us.

 “Is despair”, Kierkegaard asks, “an excellence or a defect?”
 He replies, “Purely dialectically, it is both.”
 In a sense, for him, despair itself is not the problem, for it is, as it were, a structure of the self, built into the self.
 However, not overcoming the despair is the problem.
 Ironically, it is not healthy never to suffer the sickness of despair, and it is unhealthy not to overcome it.
 Kierkegaard writes, “The possibility of this sickness is man’s superiority over the animal, and this superiority distinguishes him in quite another way than does his erect walk, for it indicates infinite erectness or sublimity, that he is spirit.”
 Kierkegaard advises that to overcome despair and to become a self is a project, a difficult task that takes “passion” and commitment in the self reflecting on its own relation to itself.